dhirajudhani/collegedunia-landing-page/README.md

 # collegedunia-landing-page
-This is a landing page of collegedunia made by using reactjs and tsilwind css
+This is a landing page of collegedunia made by using reactjs and tsilwind css (by dhiraj udhani)